MPAS-Dev/compass/docs/ocean/test_cases/isomip_plus_at_lanl.rst

    export AUTOCLEAN=true
    export  HDF5_USE_FILE_LOCKING=FALSE

-4. Checking out an MPAS branch and building the model
+4. Checking out an E3SM branch and building the model
 -----------------------------------------------------

 **Note: this is a good place to come back to when you need to start over on a new branch.**

 Add a "worktree", a copy of the repo that we can point to a different branch.
-We will work with the main ocean development branch, ``ocean/develop``.
-In general, ``ocean/develop`` is the place to start, since the ``master`` branch is updated only rarely when we make releases:
+We will work with the main branch, ``master``:

 .. code-block:: bash

-   cd /usr/projects/climate/username/mpas/model/reop
+   cd /usr/projects/climate/username/e3sm/E3SM

 Let's make sure we have the latest version of all the branches on all of the remotes